 Browsing the websites

-• All materials contained in this website are protected by intellectual property rights, including trademarks, copyright, and either belong to us or is licensed to us to use.
-Materials include, but are not limited to, the design, layout, look, appearance, graphics, images, videos, and documents on the website, as well as other content such as articles, stories, specifications, guidance notes, details of our products, regulatory information, company profiles and other text.
+- All materials contained in this website are protected by intellectual property rights, including trademarks and copyright, and either belong to us or are licensed to us to use.
+Materials include, but are not limited to, the design, layout, look, appearance, graphics, images, videos, and documents on the website, as well as other content such as articles, stories, specifications, guidance notes, details of our products, regulatory information, company profiles, and other text.

-• All trademarks reproduced in this website which are not the property of, or licensed to, the operator is acknowledged on the website.
+- All trademarks reproduced in this website that are not the property of, or licensed to, the operator is acknowledged on the website.

-• We are only liable to you for losses which you suffer as a result of a breach of these terms and conditions by us.
-We are not responsible to you for any losses which you may incur which were not a foreseeable consequence of us breaching these terms and conditions, for example if you and we could not have contemplated those losses before or when you access this website.
-Our liability to you shall not in any circumstances include any business losses that you may incur, including but not limited to lost data, lost profits or business interruption.
+- We are only liable to you for losses that you suffer as a result of a breach of these terms and conditions by us.
+We are not responsible to you for any losses which you may incur which were not a foreseeable consequence of us breaching these terms and conditions, for example, if you and we could not have contemplated those losses before or when you access this website.
+Our liability to you shall not in any circumstances include any business losses that you may incur, including but not limited to lost data, lost profits, or business interruption.

 - We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.